- Isaiah 61:10-62:3

 “The deepening need for words to express our thoughts and feelings which, we are sure, are all the truth that we shall ever experience, having no illusions, makes us listen to words when we hear them, loving them and feeling them, makes us search the sound of them for finality, a perfection, an unalterable vibration.”
 (Stevens: Collected Poetry and Prose, Frank Kermode and Joan Richardson, eds., New York: The Library of America, p.
 662)

-This Sunday’s appointed excerpt from Isaiah demonstrates the abundance of new meaning made possible by continuous reinterpretation of earlier texts.
+This Sunday’s appointed excerpt from Isaiah demonstrates the abundance of new meaning made possible by continuous reinterpretation of earlier texts, assuring that the text retains its bite.
 This excerpt attests to the two most extreme ways we experience God– silence or superabundance.
 God declares that “for Zion’s sake I will not keep silence.”
 The climax of this thought comes in the next verse, where God’s people are told that when God chooses to speak freely, clearly and loquaciously, “You shall no more be termed ‘Forsaken’.”
 The magisterial opening of John’s gospel is itself a poet’s exuberant and florid verbal attestation to the power of the words that spoke life into meaning at creation and now that “Word became flesh and dwelt among us,” whose traits are “grace and truth.”
 The words he speaks and more words spoken about him inspired by his words accumulate into “grace upon grace.

 A Word that breathes distinctly